AdyGCode/Intro-to-Version-Control/docs/02-getting-ready.md

 Mac users are able to install Git via the Git-SCM installer or via homebrew.

+## Linux Users

 For Linux users:

 - Git
   Linux users should find git installed, if not use the package manager appropriate for your version of Linux.

 ## Windows Installations

+On your personal Windows systems, our recommendation is to install the following:
+- Windows Terminal
+- Laragon

+To update the version of Git to the latest, we have notes in an FAQ on the SQuASH Helpdesk.

 ### Microsoft Terminal Installation